melottesara/covid19-vaccine-hesitancy/readme.md

 ## Data
 The data used in this project comes from [A Geo-Tagged COVID-19 Twitter Dataset for 10 North American Metropolitan Areas Over a 255-Day Period](https://www.mdpi.com/2306-5729/6/6/64).

-## How to Cite

 ## Contact
-Email: melotte at usc.edu
+Email: melotte at usc dot edu